iOS · Spring 2026 · invitation only

 Hold the button.
 Talk to the book.

 Hear something that wrecked you?
-Hold the button, talk for thirty seconds.
-Your voice note is pinned to the exact second you paused on.
+Hold the button, share a voice note or a video.
+Your content is pinned to the exact second you paused on.

 03 · Hear them when you're there